Upcoming Events, Articles, and News at Phoenix

 Sports & Sporting Events

-The NASCAR series comes to town twice a year, with the Subway Fresh Fit 500 in February and the Kobalt Tools 500 in November.
+The NASCAR series comes to town twice a year, with the The Profit on CNBC 500 in February and the Quicken Loans Race for Heroes 500 in November.
 Fans pour into Phoenix International Raceway to catch a glimpse of their favorite driver.

-The Fiesta Bowl is played at the beginning of every January as part of the BCS series.
-The surrounding festivities include a parade and block party at Tempe Town Lake every New Year’s Eve.
+College football's VIZIO Fiesta Bowl is played at the beginning of every January.
+The surrounding festivities include a parade and block party at Tempe Town Lake every New Year's Eve.

 Recreation, Adventure & Things to do